Testing Fiber Optic with OTDR

 Using The OTDR

-There are a few cautions which one can take up so as to make the testing process with OTDR much easier as well as more understandable, this can be achieved by ensuring that you use a long launch cable.
+There are a few cautions which one can take up so as to make testing fiber optic with an OTDR much easier as well as more understandable, this can be achieved by ensuring that you use a long launch cable.
 By using a long launch cable you will be allowing the OTDR to settle down after the initial pulse, it also provides a reference cable when it comes to testing the first connector on the cable.
 You should also ensure that you begin with OTDR being set for a shorter pulse width as this will facilitate for best resolution, you also ensure that the OTDR is started at a range which is at least two times of the length of the cable that you intend to test.